The Benefits of Couples Counseling for Long-Term Relationships

 Phase 2: Skill Acquisition (Weeks 3–6)

-• Imago Dialogue for trauma-informed communication
+• Imago Dialogue or similar structured conversations for trauma-informed communication and empathy-building.

-• Emotionally Focused Therapy (EFT) techniques
+• Emotionally Focused Therapy (EFT) techniques that strengthen secure attachment and de-escalate negative cycles (research summary via ICEEFT).

 Phase 3: Relational Future-Proofing (Weeks 7–8)